flashbots/suave-specs/specs/rigil/mevm.md

 Address: `0xTBD`

-Signs an Ethereum Transaction, 1559 or Legacy, and returns raw signed transaction bytes. `txn` is an RLP encoding of the transaction. `signingKey` is hex encoded string of the ECDSA private key without the 0x prefix. `chainId` is a hex encoded string.
+Signs an Ethereum Transaction, 1559 or Legacy, and returns raw signed transaction bytes. `txn` is binary encoding of the transaction. `signingKey` is hex encoded string of the ECDSA private key *without the 0x prefix*. `chainId` is a hex encoded string *with 0x prefix*.

 ```solidity
 function signEthTransaction(bytes memory txn, string memory chainId, string memory signingKey) view returns (bytes memory)